onurzdg/clicklac/README.md

 --------------
 I think Data.Either.Validation is great for public APIs - especilly if you want to inform API consumers in one response about all fields that do not pass validation.

-You will also notice that I make heavy use of GADTs.
+You will also notice that I make heavy use of phantom types for validation.
 The main driver behind this is because web services always need to have a contract that their users have to obey.
 Otherwise, you are leaving holes in your APIs and giving consumers of your API an opportunity to trash your database.
-By parametrizing GADTs based on input state, I can have strong guarantees about what goes into my system's database.
-Instead of GADTs, one can also use two ADTs to deal with unvalidated and validated input states.
-Having said that, I think when you have a specific concept that you can map to a data type and you need to construct different versions of that data type, the use of GADTs feel natural.

 Additional Notes